- Question about Pit Bull Statistics

 - Aggressive Bernese Mountain dog in San Diego

-- Words of wisdom from a senior citizen with a Rottweiler
+- Words of wisdom from with a Rottweiler

 - Inquiry about an aggressive Cane Corso

 - Mother worried about her daughter’s dangerous Belgian Melinois